Can A Surviving Spouse Get A VA Loan

 The rules and calculations for using your benefits again are complicated.
 You can call our VA home loan experts for help at 800-720-0250.

-There are many benefits to using the VA home loan program that are extended to surviving spouses like:
+There are many benefits to using the VA home loan program that is extended to surviving spouses:

 - Do not need to pay a funding fee

 - Less rigid credit score requirements

 - No down payments for most loans